arnold-lei/basic-portfolio/README.md

 Hit a little snafu, I changed the project name in Heroku dashoboard and I didn't change it on CLI.
 So when I tried to push it to Heroku it didn't find the app name.
 I googled around and found this solution: https://devcenter.heroku.com/articles/renaming-apps#updating-git-remotes

+#### Responsive Web Design
+I've always wanted to learn how to do repoonsive webdesign and I finally got around to reading about it.
+It's more simple that I had expected.
+I am still trying to figure out how to create a mobile nav.

 Workd like a charm.

 ### Things I Learned